Constellium

-Constellium SE is a global manufacturer of aluminium rolled products, extruded products, and structural parts based on a large variety of advanced alloys.
-Constellium's C-TEC research center has been credited for advancing technology in the field of advanced aluminium alloys.
+Constellium SE is an American-Swiss, French-based global manufacturer of aluminium rolled products, extruded products, and structural parts based on a large variety of advanced alloys.
+Constellium's C-TEC research center has been credited for advancing technology in the field of advanced aluminium alloy.
 Constellium primarily serves the aerospace, automotive, and packaging sectors.
 Large clients include Mercedes-Benz, Audi, BMW, Fiat Chrysler Automotive, Ford, Airbus, Boeing, and Bombardier.

 History

 Constellium was created when Rio Tinto sold off Alcan Engineered Products to Apollo Management (51%) and FSI (10%) in 2011.
 Prior to that, Alcan Engineered Products was the result of various mergers and acquisitions between Pechiney, Alcan and Alusuisse.
 Constellium is listed on the New York Stock Exchange.
 In February 2018, Constellium delisted its shares from Euronext Paris.

 In December 2020, workers at a Constellium-owned plant in Muscle Shoals, Alabama went on strike following a failure to agree to new labor contracts.